Many Christians firmly believe the only way God reveals himself to humanity is through the bible.

 And even when they’re good, devout Christians, they’ll misquote bible.

 Usually ’cause they heard that interpretation from someone they trust… and they trusted the wrong person.
-I had a pastor who’d use a Nave’s Topical Bible to write his sermons.
+I had a pastor who used a Nave’s Topical Bible to write his sermons.
 I have one as part of my bible software.
 I don’t use it.
 I discovered in seminary how profoundly unreliable it is.
 Nave’s lists topics in alphabetical order (“Glass, gleaning, glede, glorifying God, glory, gluttony, gnashing of teeth…”) and under each topic lists all the bible verses which touch upon this topic.
-And more than half of these verses are out of context.
+And more than half these verses are out of context.
 I’m not kidding.
 I wish I were, ’cause tons of Christians use Nave’s all the time; it’s a very common reference book!
 Shouldn’t it be trustworthy?
 But it’s not, and Christians use it all the time—including earnest Christians who never wished to mislead anyone.
 They just didn’t know any better.

 Well now you do, so either get rid of that Nave’s, or use it very cautiously: Fact-check every verse it offers you.